Nathan Lane

 A six-time Tony Award nominee, he has won three times, for Best Actor in a Musical for Pseudolus in Stephen Sondheim's A Funny Thing Happened on the Way to the Forum (1996) and Max Bialystock in Mel Brooks' The Producers (2001), and Best Featured Actor in a Play for Roy Cohn in Tony Kushner's Angels in America (2018).
 He was also Tony-nominated for Guys and Dolls (1992), The Nance (2013), and The Front Page (2016).
 Among his 25 Broadway credits are The Man Who Came To Dinner (2000), The Odd Couple (2005), Butley (2006), Waiting for Godot (2009), The Addams Family (2010), It's Only a Play (2014), Gary: A Sequel to Titus Andronicus (2019), and Pictures from Home (2023).

-Lane has acted in films such as Ironweed (1987), Frankie and Johnny (1991), The Lion King (1994), The Birdcage (1996), Mouse Hunt (1997), Nicholas Nickleby (2002), The Producers (2005), and Beau Is Afraid (2023).
+Lane has acted in films such as The Lion King (1994), The Birdcage (1996), Mouse Hunt (1997), The Producers (2005), and Beau Is Afraid (2023).
 He received the Primetime Emmy Award for his role in the Hulu mystery comedy series Only Murders in the Building in 2022.
-He has been Emmy-nominated eight times for his guest roles in Frasier, Mad About You, Modern Family, The Good Wife and Only Murders in the Building.
-He has also won two Daytime Emmy Awards.
+He was Emmy-nominated for his guest roles in Frasier, Mad About You, Modern Family and The Good Wife.
 He portrayed F. Lee Bailey in the FX miniseries The People v.
 O. J. Simpson: American Crime Story (2016) and Dominick Dunne in the Netflix anthology series Monsters: The Lyle and Erik Menendez Story (2024).
 He has also starred in Penny Dreadful: City of Angels (2020), The Gilded Age (2022–present), and Mid-Century Modern (2025).

 Biography from the Wikipedia article Nathan Lane.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.